East End of London: Politics and social reform

 The alleviation of widespread unemployment and hunger in Poplar had to be funded from money raised by the borough itself under the Poor Law.
 The poverty of the borough made this patently unfair and lead to the 1921 conflict between government and the local councillors known as the Poplar Rates Rebellion.
 Council meetings were for a time held in Brixton prison, and the councillors received wide support.
 Ultimately, this led to the abolition of the Poor Laws through the Local Government Act 1929.

 The General Strike had begun as a dispute between miners and their employers outside London in 1925.
 On 1 May 1926 the Trades Union Congress called out workers all over the country, including the London dockers.
 The government had had over a year to prepare and deployed troops to break the dockers' picket lines.
 Armed food convoys, accompanied by armoured cars, drove down the East India Dock Road.
 By 10 May, a meeting was brokered at Toynbee Hall to end the strike.
 The TUC were forced into a humiliating climbdown and the general strike ended on 11 May, with the miners holding out until November.

 In 1915, the Christian Socialists, Doris and Muriel Lester, founded the first Kingsley Hall, in Bromley-by-Bow.
 The centres were initially established as places people could meet for social, educational and recreational interaction, without any barriers of class, colour or creed.
 This later extended to include social welfare.
-Gandhi stayed at the centre for three months in 1931, during talks held with the British government.
+Mahatma Gandhi stayed at the centre for three months in 1931, during talks held with the British government.
 He became a popular and familiar sight in the surrounding districts during that time.
 He preferred to stay with the poor people of East London, rather than take up the government's offer of an expensive West End hotel.